 11. Developed a sense of community

-Collaboration is crucial in fostering a team’s sense of belonging and community.
-When individuals collaborate effectively, several positive outcomes can occur:
+Collaboration is crucial in encouraging a team’s sense of belonging and community.
+When individuals collaborate well, several positive outcomes can occur:

 Sense of Belonging: